 Where processing is based on consent, the controller shall be able to demonstrate that the data subject has consented to processing of their personal data.
 If the data subject’s consent is given in the context of a written declaration which also concerns other matters, the request for consent shall be presented in a manner which is clearly distinguishable from the other matters, in an intelligible and easily accessible form, using clear and plain language.
 Any part of such a declaration which constitutes an infringement of this Regulation shall not be binding.
 The data subject is entitled to withdraw their consent at any time.
 The withdrawal of consent shall not affect the lawfulness of any processing that was conducted based on the consent prior to its withdrawal.
 Prior to giving consent, the data subject shall be informed thereof.
 It shall be as easy to withdraw as to give consent.
 When assessing whether consent is freely given, utmost account shall be taken of whether, inter alia, the performance of a contract, including the provision of a service, is conditional on consent to the processing of personal data that is not necessary for the performance of that contract.

-Data processing relating to persons in contractual relationship with the Company The Company shall in all cases informs the natural persons in legal relationship with it about data processing pertaining to them.
+Data processing relating to persons in contractual relationship with the Company.
+The Company shall in all cases informs the natural persons in legal relationship with it about data processing pertaining to them.
 Where pursuant to Article 14(1) of the GDPR personal data have not been obtained from the data subject, the Company shall provide such natural persons with details of processing by publishing this Notice.
 In the event of contracts concluded with partners and the performance of concluded contracts, processing extends to: personal identification data, the data of the representative of the legal person contracting party (name, position) as well as the data required for contact (telephone number, email address), data of the natural person partner (name, name at birth, mother’s maiden name, place and date of birth), as well as the data required for contact (telephone number, email address, address), The purpose of processing as per this Section is the conclusion and performance of a contract, and communication.
 The duration of data processing depends on whether the data qualify as accounting documents.
 If yes, Section 169(2) of the Accounting Act shall prevail, and accordingly the data shall be retained by the Company for minimum 8 years, and for 5 years in all other cases with a view to the term of limitation as set out in the Civil Code.
 The legal basis for the processing is Article 6(1) b) of the GDPR, that is performance or conclusion of a contract.

 In the case of the processing of personal data of persons applying for job vacancies, the purpose of data processing is for the employer to find an suitable employee for the position announced.
 Pursuant to Article 6(1) a) of the GDPR, the legal basis for processing is the consent granted by the data subject.
 The scope of the data processed varies depending on what data the data subject wishes to provide, but most frequently: name, name at birth, address, email address, telephone number, past workplace details, educational details, photograph.
 In line with Article 17(1) a) of the GDPR, the Company erases personal data when they are no longer necessary in relation to the purposes for which they were collected.
 The Company stores the personal data for a maximum of 1 year from consent granted, provided during this time the applicant is not hired as an employee or has not withdrawn consent in this period.
 In the case of applying to an unannounced position, the Company sends an email to the applicant or contacts them by other means, during which it provides information on the details of processing.
 If the data subject consents to processing, the Company stores the resume for a maximum of 1 year.

 The purpose of data processing is the establishment, performance or termination of employment.
 Pursuant to Article 6(1) c) of the GDPR, the legal basis for processing is compliance with a legal obligation, and furthermore, pursuant to Article 6(1) b) of the GDPR, performance of a contract.
-During the processing of the personal data of employees, the Company applies the principles of purpose limitation and data minimisation, and acts in line with the compulsory legal provisions applicable to the various data types in respect of the erasure of data, and in the absence of such provisions, erases the personal data pertaining to the employee within 5 years after the termination of employment.
-The processing of the personal data of employees is regulated by Section 10(1) of the Labour Code.
+During the processing of the personal data of employees, the Company applies the principles of purpose limitation and data minimization and acts in line with the compulsory legal provisions applicable to the various data types in respect of the erasure of data, and in the absence of such provisions, erases the personal data pertaining to the employee within 5 years after the termination of employment.
+The processing of the personal data of employees is regulated by Section 10(1) of the Labor Code.
 The aforementioned provision states that employees may only be requested to make statements or provide data where personal rights are not violated and such is essential for the purpose of establishing, performing or terminating employment.
 The employee may only be subjected to aptitude tests that are required by employment-related regulations or which are required in order to exercise a right or fulfil an obligation defined in employment-related regulations.

 Website Heatmap & Behavior Analytics Software: Hotjar Limited